José Apolinário Teixeira

 About

-I am generally interested in information systems, information studies, network science and the production of large software ecosystems.
-More specifically, I am interested in open-source software, open-source AI, coopetition strategy, open-coopetition (a term I coined myself), software startups, software ecosystems, business ecosystems, R&D management, network theory, network analysis and the information behaviour of both software developers and sports athletes.
-I am a father of two.
-In my free time, I practice basketball and callisthenics.
+I am generally interested in software engineering, information systems, information studies, network science and the production of large software ecosystems at large.
+More specifically, I am interested in open-source software, open-source AI, coopetition strategy, open-coopetition (a term I coined myself), software startups, software ecosystems, business ecosystems, R&D management, network theory, network analysis and the information behavior of both software developers and sports athletes.
+I am married, father of two.
+In my free time, I practice basketball and calisthenics.
 I also do some woodworking and some skiing during the wintertime.
 In the summer, I turn to outdoor activities (e.g., orienteering, gardening and camping).
 I love cycling as well.
 I cycle almost every day to work besides the cold Finnish winters.
 Welcome to my research website.
 If you are interested in software ecosystems, social networks, coopetition or open-source software, you should take a look at my publications.

 Nine photos that say a lot about me